andrzej-stasinski/viewing_image_JavaScript/README.md

 ## viewing an image in JavaScript

+#### how does it work
-how image in the middle of the screen
+the picture will be shown in the center of the screen

 one click - show image
 two click - hidden image